 Informal enquiries are welcome.
-Please address these to Prof. Hardwick (email@example.com).
+Please address these by e-mail directly to Professor Hardwick.

 No vacancies currently available